-“ICATT is a program that helps you gain experience and skills – in mechanical design, in mathematics,” Schubert said.
+“ICATT is a program that helps you gain experience and skills – in mechanical design, in mathematics,” Christina said.
 “My mentors explain how to make a problem easier or work with me regardless of my current level.
 They help me overcome any confidence barriers that I have and show me how to go about doing a job.”

-Schubert is looking forward to gaining more experience at BBS, and she aspires to become an electrical build or robotics engineer.
+Christina is looking forward to gaining more experience at BBS, and she aspires to become an electrical build or robotics engineer.